No. 2

 for Student Experience

-The Human Capital Management & Leadership (HCML) major prepares students to help organizations handle the complex challenges of attracting, developing, and retaining top talent to create sustainable competitive advantage.
+The Human Capital Management and Leadership (HCML) major prepares students to help organizations handle the complex challenges of attracting, developing, and retaining top talent to create sustainable competitive advantage.
 A majority of almost every company’s budget is invested in its people.
 Companies that understand who and how to hire, how to engage and lead their talent successfully, and how to ethically manage the rapidly changing landscape around globalization, diversity, and change are the organizations that thrive.
 Our graduates emerge prepared to help top companies meet these challenges.

 There is not a company in the world that doesn’t require its operations and supply chain to successfully execute its strategy and deliver on promises to customers, whether they produce products, provide services, or both.
 Supply chain and operations management involve managing people, products, services, and processes involved from the point of supply through the point of consumption—including operations, logistics, inventory management, demand and supply coordination, strategic sourcing, quality management and control, and more.